 After a lumpectomy or Mastectomy, most women might consider going for breast reconstruction once they have recovered from breast cancer.
 Breast reconstruction might be costly, but can be essential to your loved ones to feel themselves again after winning a battle with breast cancer.

-After breast cancer surgery, patients might prefer to recuperate at home and would require help with changing of wound dressings or the removal of stitches.
+After breast cancer surgery, patients might prefer to recuperate at home and would require help with surgery wound care at home such as changing of wound dressings or the removal of stitches.
 Home care medical procedure services are available in Singapore at Jaga-Me for such purposes.